ehauckdo/AIWoof/README.md

 The AI Competition currently has 2 branches, one protocol-based where agents can use a predefined grammar to communicate, and one NLP-based.
 This repository has information on the protocol-based branch of the competition.

-To learn the rules and how to play the Werewolf game, please refer to [this website](https://www.playwerewolf.co/rules/)
+To learn the rules and how to play the Werewolf game, please refer to [this website](https://werewolf.chat/Main_Page)

+# Roles in AIWolf

+## Villager Team Roles

+* Villager: regular villager role, no special abilities
+* Seer: has the ability to discover if someone is a werewolf or a human during each night phase
+* Medium: has the ability to discover if someone who was voted and exiled from the village was a werewolf or not
+* Bodyguard: has the ability to protect someone or himself every day

+## Werewolf Team Roles

+* Werewolf: has the ability to kill predate one villager everyday.
+All werewolves need to agree on who to attack.
+* Possessed: a regular villager, but alligned with the werewolf team

 # AIWolf Protocol Specification (ver2.01, 2017)